Who is Derek Poundstone?

 Derek tore his quad muscle a couple of weeks before the 2010 World’s Strongest Man contest.

-Poundstone had hoped to defeat Zydrunas Savickas, the winner of the 2009 World’s Strongest Man, but was now not even sure it was possible to compete.
+Poundstone had hoped to defeat Zydrunas Savickas, the 2009 World’s Strongest Man winner, but was now not even sure it was possible to compete.

 In 2009, Derek placed 4th after Brian Shaw in 3rd place and Mariusz Pudzianowski who took the silver.